utia-gc/rnaseq/README.md

 `utia-gc/rnaseq` is a [Nextflow](https://www.nextflow.io/) pipeline built on [utia-gc/ngs](htpps://github.com/utia-gc/ngs) for base NGS analysis.
 While `utia-gc/rnaseq` can be run on any platform supported by Nextflow, it is developed for use in HPC environments and specifically [ISAAC Next Generation] at the University of Tennessee, Knoxville.

-> [!WARNING]
-> It is usually not a good idea to directly run `utia-gc/rnaseq`.
-This pipeline is designed to be a starting point for pipelines dedicated to specific analyses.
-It is generally not meant to be run itself.
-It will not often have scheduled or tagged releases, and as such it cannot reliably be used reproducibly.
-In nearly all cases, users should check the forked repos to find a pipeline built from `utia-gc/rnaseq` that is more suited to their needs or fork the repo to create their own versioned releases of a pipeline built on `utia-gc/rnaseq`.

 ### Pipeline overview

 ```mermaid